Isabel Conway reviews the Dunbrody House Hotel

-Make no mistake, this is a proper Ireland hideaway.
+Make no mistake, the Dunbrody House Hotel is a proper Ireland hideaway.
 We’ve already taken the wrong road three times and in desperation must pull over to ask for directions.
 The first person we see is a man unloading what looks like the contents of an entire hardware store from a white van.

 Are we far from Arthurstown?, I ask.
 It’s a seaside village, tucked away on the scenic Hook Peninsula of Co Wexford, only about two hours distant, yet worlds removed, from Dublin’s sprawling metropolis and conveniently close to the ferry port of Rosslare, gateway to the UK and France.

 “Go up that hill at the end of the street, take a left, there’s a playground and you will be on the right road,” he says, gesticulating with a yard brush.
 My GPS is out of action and my companion is worse than useless when it comes to directions.
 He’s Dutch and has been grappling unsuccessfully with the nuances of local Irish accents for years now.
 Everyone charms him so he nods knowingly, without having a clue most of the time about what they’re actually saying.

 When grass starts growing in the middle of a road becoming progressively smaller you know it will either lead to a dead end, a field or a farmyard.
 We note the ominous signals and turn back.
 Luckily the next directions obtained come from an efficient-looking middle-aged lady walking a dog.
 They are economical, spot on and she’s easily understood.